 You need to make sure that surrogacy is legal in whichever destination the clinic is in.

-Having conducted surrogacy cases for many years, we are in a good position to advise you of the pitfalls to look out for.
-We also have experience with the citizenship and passport procedure to get you back to the UK with your child.
+Having conducted surrogacy cases for many years, I am in a good position to advise you of the pitfalls to look out for.
+I also have experience with the citizenship and passport procedure to get you back to the UK with your child.

 If you are considering surrogacy in one of the new destinations, please do not hesitate to contact us for advice and guidance.
-We can also put you in contact with lawyers that our clients have used successfully in the past.
+I can also put you in contact with lawyers that clients have used successfully in the past.

-Please call our surrogacy lawyers for advice on surrogacy.
+Please call surrogacy lawyers for advice on surrogacy.

-Do read the testimonials to see what other couples say about us.
+Do read the testimonials to see what other couples say about me.

-We will not take part in any negotiations for your surrogacy arrangement nor, will we review your surrogacy contracts.
+I will not take part in any negotiations for your surrogacy arrangement nor, will I review your surrogacy contracts.